 Though save-the-date cards are not required, they are a fun way to get your guests to mark their calendar.
 Also, they're especially helpful when many of your guests have to make travel arrangements or if accommodations near the wedding site are limited.

-Who gets one: Only those who you're planning on inviting to the wedding.
+Only those who you're planning on inviting to the wedding.

-When to send save-the-dates: Four to six months before the wedding, or even earlier if you're planning a destination wedding that may require more extensive travel arrangements.
+Four to six months before the wedding, or even earlier if you're planning a destination wedding that may require more extensive travel arrangements.

 When to Send Engagement Party Invitations

 Oftentimes, a couple's parents or close friends will throw an engagement party where the couple announces the big news.
 Some keep the reason for the party a secret, and announce the engagement during a toast at the beginning of the evening.
 Others send out invitations with the reason for the celebration detailed on the cards.

 Who should get an engagement party invitation?

 A guest at your engagement party will probably expect an invitation to your wedding, so plan this first guest list wisely.

 As soon after the engagement as possible, while the news is still fresh.
 If you decide to announce your engagement at the party, you'll need to come up with a good excuse for gathering so many friends and relatives together in one place.

 The maid of honor or another good friend usually hosts the shower; oftentimes several people, usually bridesmaids, share the responsibility of celebrating the bride-to-be.

 The only rule you need to know is that everyone invited to the shower should also be invited to the wedding.
 That being said, you can keep the bridal shower to an intimate group of friends and/or family, or have a blowout with dozens of friends!
 Talk it over with the bridal shower hostess to find out what they have in mind and feel comfortable hosting.